Kid Food

 Credit: Photo: Alex Lepe; Food Styling: Rachel Perlmutter

-In the summer, I am always on the hunt for good uses for zucchini, which is so abundant at the farmers market, it’s kind of hard to ignore.
+In the summer, I am always on the hunt for good ways to use zucchini, which is so abundant at the farmers market, it’s kind of hard to ignore.
 This recipe uses garlic, lemon, and a pinch of paprika to amp up the mild zucchini and sweet corn, which pairs well with chunks of tender chicken.
 In my opinion, a little fresh basil at the end really makes the dish.

 Credit: Photo: Alex Lepe; Food Styling: Rachel Perlmutter